Raya and the Last Dragon: Everything You Need to Know

-Right now, we only know of two voice actors in the RAYA AND THE LAST DRAGON cast.
-Kelly Marie Tran (STAR WARS: THE LAST JEDI) plays Raya, "a fearless and passionate warrior with a winning charm who is searching for the last dragon."
+The lead voice actors in the RAYA AND THE LAST DRAGON cast are Kelly Marie Tran and Awkwafina.
+Tran (of STAR WARS: THE LAST JEDI) plays Raya, "a fearless and passionate warrior with a winning charm who is searching for the last dragon."
 The character was originally set to be voiced by Cassie Steele, but Tran took over as production shifted in 2020.
 And then Nora Lum, aka Awkwafina (THE FAREWELL, CRAZY RICH ASIANS), voices the water dragon Sisu.

 The Filmmakers Behind Raya and the Last Dragon